VsFoxaTeam/VsFoxaStoryEdition/README.md

 ## Installation:

-You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.
+You must have [Haxe 4.2.5](https://haxe.org/download/4.2.5), seriously, stop using older or newer versions, it won't work.

 Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.